andreykobal/xdc-nft-game/README.md

 5. Set up the Metamask extension in your preferred browser and create a wallet.

-6. Configure the Metamask wallet by connecting it to the Mantle network and obtaining the necessary testnet tokens [Mantle Quick Start](https://docs.mantle.xyz/network/introducing-mantle/quick-start).
+6. Configure the Metamask wallet by connecting it to the SKALE network and obtaining the necessary testnet tokens [SKALE Quick Start](https://docs.skale.network/develop/).

 7. Build and run the game to start playing Diamond Quest Adventure!